 We thought that might come up.
-You may have heard some of the buzz around 8K resolution – a new visual standard with four times the number of pixels of 4K.
+You may have heard many TVs now come with 8K resolution – a new visual standard with four times the number of pixels of 4K.

 Confusingly, an 8K display would also be considered 'Ultra HD'.

 - Here are the best 8K TVs you can buy in 2021

 My friend told me about 4K OLED.
 What's that?

 More acronyms!
 Isn't this fun?
 OLED – organic light emitting diodes – have been around for some time, but producing big screens using this technology has proven to be prohibitively expensive, something which has so far prevented OLED television from being a mainstream proposition.